 7. Hold yourself accountable

-At the end of the day, change can only happen when we hold ourselves, and those around us, accountable.
-The only way to eliminate gender discrimination comes down to understanding how we place people in specific boxes or categories that only create separation and general negativity.
+Change can only happen when we hold ourselves and those around us accountable.
+The only way to eliminate gender discrimination is to understand how we place people in specific boxes or categories that only create separation and general negativity.

-Everyone needs to play their part in understanding their own unconscious biases and working to change the narrative.
-Once we can acknowledge our behaviour, we can help others become more inclusive and create a workplace that promotes gender equality and enables more women to feel supported even in fields dominated by men.
+Everyone needs to work towards understanding their own unconscious bias.
+Once we can acknowledge and actively change our behaviour, we can help others become more inclusive and create a workplace that promotes gender equality and enables more women to feel supported even in fields dominated by men.

-We spend so much time at work, that as we train ourselves to recognise gender discrimination there, our efforts will ripple out into other areas of society.
-By helping women thrive in the workplace, we help them thrive everywhere.
+We spend so much time at work that as we train ourselves to recognise gender discrimination in the workplace, our efforts will ripple out into other areas of society.
+By helping women thrive at work, we help them succeed everywhere.

 Here’s to a world free of discrimination, filled with positive diversity and inclusion.
 Happy International Woman’s Day!